FBehrad/Evo_conv/README.md

 11. Put Stats_Validation_final.csv in the main directory.
 12. Run post_process.py and upload the new segmentation masks into the above link to get the new results.
 (Optional)

+Pruning
+---
+We used [keras-surgeaon](https://github.com/BenWhetton/keras-surgeon) to prune our network.
+However, Keras-surgeon does not support group normalization, so we have changed its code slightly.
+The new version is available in the pruning directory.